 The Falls Prevention of Santa Clara County Taskforce works to reduce older adult falls risk through advocacy, resource development, and provider education.
 Taskforce members include clinicians, occupational therapists, senior center directors, academics, and other professionals.

-To learn more about the initiative and upcoming events, sign up for the quarterly e-newsletter here.
 Further provider information on falls prevention is available through the CDC Stopping Elderly Accidents, Deaths, and Injuries (STEADI) website.

 Healthy Brain Initiative